 1992: Tonight, Israel announced that it would expel 12 Palestinians who were involved with known terrorists following the murder of a Jewish settler.

-1992: Jerusalem struggled with its worst snowstorm in four decades as cross the Israeli capital, tree branches, and even entire trees, snapped with rifle-shot cracks under the heavy snow.
+1992: Jerusalem struggled with its worst snowstorm in four decades.
+Across the Israeli capital, tree branches, and even entire trees, snapped with rifle-shot cracks under the heavy snow.

 1993: The New York Times published the following letter to the editor from David L. Gold; President of the Association of the Study of Jewish Languages disputing early claims that that the word “turkey” had a Hebrew root.